 The course will be taught in seminar form, combining short lectures and class discussions in plenary and small groups.

 Final paper: 50%

-The course syllabus, including the complete reading list will be made available on Brightspace before the start of the course.
+The course syllabus, including the complete reading list, will be made available on Brightspace one week before the start of the course.

 See 'Practical Information'